alice-st/DARP/README.md

 ```

 where p_a p_b p_c are the portions assigned to Robots a, b and c respectively.
 Their sum should be equal to 1. (default: 0.2, 0.3, 0.5)

+If -nep is activated (set to True), the algorithm runs for not equal territories with 20%, 30% and 50% coverage per robot.
+Otherwise, the algorithm runs for equal territories with 33,33% coverage per robot.

 #### To use different positions for the obstacles in the Grid, use: